19pa1a0428/Roadmap_By_ClaudeAI/Readme.md

 **AI is the multiplier:** Add AI features to showcase you understand the future of development

-**Show, don't tell:** Deploy projects publicly, document your process
+**Show, don't tell:** Deploy projects publicly, document your process.

 **Network actively:** Attend AI/DevOps meetups in St. Louis, engage on LinkedIn